philbuchanan/Accordion-Blocks/readme.txt

 == Frequently Asked Questions ==

+= Can I change all my existing accordion items to the defaults? =

+No. It is not possible to change all your accordion item's settings (within the same page or across multiple pages) to the defaults.

+Although I would like to offer this feature, based on my research it would require a significant amount of development time that I am unable to devote to a free plugin.
+If you are a developer and would be interested in helping implement a feature like that, please let me know.

 = Why isn't the JavaScript file loading on my site? =

 This is most likely caused by a poorly coded theme.
 This plugin makes use of the `wp_footer()` function to load the JavaScript file and it's dependancy (jQuery).
 Check your theme to ensure that the `wp_footer()` function is being called right before the closing `</body>` tag in your theme's footer.php file.